mainflux/docs/docs/edge-deployment.md

 ```

 Parameters <external_id> and <external_key> are representing the gateway. `Provision` will use them to create a bootstrap configuration that will make a relation with Mainflux entities used for connection, authentication and authorization `thing` and `channel`.
-These paramaters will be used by `Agent` service on the gateway to retrieve that information and establish a connection with the cloud.
+These parameters will be used by `Agent` service on the gateway to retrieve that information and establish a connection with the cloud.

 # Services on the Edge